papivot/velero-on-azure-onprem/README.md

 ---
 ## vSphere with Tanzu configuration (Source cluster)

-1. Copy the `credentials-velero` from the Azure install (see above) to the jump box where the cluster will be configured.
+1. Copy the `credentials-velero` from the Source cluster install (see above) to the jump box where the destination cluster will be configured.

 2. Install velero on the source cluster (vSphere with Tanzu in this example) using the same environment variables as above -